ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 Ergo utilizes the extended-UTXO (eUTXO) model, based on Bitcoin's original UTXO model but with enhanced capabilities that enable more expressive smart contracts.
 This section explores the advantages and features of eUTXO.

-## eUTXO and Smart Contracts

-In the eUTXO model, Ergo allows smart contracts to utilize UTXOs as data inputs without modifying them.
-This means that nodes primarily verify transactions rather than balances.
-In comparison, Ethereum's Account model requires nodes to check all accounts to validate the system.

-By leveraging eUTXO, Ergo enables parallel computation and facilitates non-custodial atomic swaps.
-This makes it easier to perform complex operations securely and efficiently.

-Furthermore, Ergo's Multi-Stage UTXO model, as detailed in a peer-reviewed paper, enables the implementation of Turing-complete smart contracts.
-You can find more information on this topic in [this paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).

 ## Benefits of UTXO

 The choice to build upon UTXO brings several significant advantages to Ergo: